stevebatcup/docker-dev-starters/README.md

 exit
 ```

-4. Copy the all files this project including the .env into your newly created Rails project
+4. Copy all the files in this project into your newly created Rails project

 5. Add the following lines to your .gitignore